christopherlovell/measuredBeauty/submissions.md

 permalink: /submissions/
 ---

-Submissions to *Measured Beauty* are welcome.
-Please follow these guidelines when preparing your submission, then use the form below to express your interest and idea.
-I reserve editorial discretion.
+Submissions to *Measured Beauty* are welcome!
+We encourage submissions from all scientific disciplines.

+Use the form below to express your interest and idea, and we will endeavor to get back to you as soon as possible.
+Please follow these guidelines when preparing your submission.

 - The original data should be from real world observations.
 Plots based on simulation data are not currently accepted.
 - 'Cleaned' images should, where possible, have no axis, labels or surrounding text.
 - Both the original as well as the 'cleaned' image must be submitted.
 - Submissions including a short (max.
-500 words) lay-mans description of what the plot shows will be prioritised.
+500 words) layman's description of what the paper is about, and what the original plot shows will be prioritised.
 - Authors of papers with higher resolution original images available are encouraged to submit these rather than screen grabs from papers.

+We reserve editorial discretion.

 <div class="py2">
   {% if site.ajaxify_contact_form %}